A Complete Guide to Google Search Console

 What is Google Search Console?

-Google Search Console (GSC) is a free web service by Google that helps webmasters, SEO professionals and relevant specialists to enhance search visibility and ranking of their websites for Google searches.
-It’s one of the most essential SEO services that each one in SEO, digital marketing and web technology profession along with webmasters and/or website owners should be familiar with.
-In fact, it’s a wonderful treasure house to help you in your technical SEO performance.
+Google Search Console (GSC) is a free web service by Google that helps webmasters and SEO professionals to improve search visibility and ranking of their websites for Google searches.
+It’s one of the most essential SEO services that each one in SEO, digital marketing, and web technology profession (along with webmasters and/or website owners) should be familiar with.
+In fact, it’s a wonderful treasure house to help you with your technical SEO performance.

 Who Need to Use Search Console

-Google Search Console is a must to have tool for all who are in SEO, digital marketing, website design and web application development profession as well as for those who manage and monitor their websites, such as, webmasters and website owners.
-Simply, if you’ve a website, you need to learn and use the GSC, otherwise you can have big losses in terms of organic traffic to your website.
+Google Search Console is a must to have tool for all who are in SEO, digital marketing, website design, and web application development profession.
+Those who manage and monitor their websites, such as, webmasters and website owners should also learn about GSC.
+Simply, if you have a website, you need to learn and use the GSC; otherwise, you can have big losses in terms of organic traffic to your website

 From generalist to specialist, from newbie to advanced, Search Console can help you.Google

 How the Search Console can Help You?